 Your customers (and regulators) expect your company to act as a good steward of the data you collect.
 As such, your reverse ETL should be a security and compliance asset, not another liability.
 When it comes to moving the sensitive personally identifiable information (PII) of your customers between systems within your company, this really isn’t a time to cut corners.

-When evaluating a reverse ETL vendor there are four key considerations to keep in mind:
+When evaluating a reverse ETL vendor there are five key considerations to keep in mind:

-Does this tool let you own your own data?
+1. Your tool should let you own your own data.
 Any good reverse ETL tool should seek to minimize both the number of places and the amount of time your customer data is stored.
 This means:

-Does your vendor meet progressive regulatory standards?
+2. Your vendor should meet progressive regulatory standards.
 As a baseline, your vendors should be SOC 2 Type 1 and a best-option will also sport SOC 2 Type 2 regulatory compliance to reflect deeper security maturity and investment.
 Beyond this, it’s important to make sure your vendor meets industry-specific standards that apply to your organization, such as the Health Insurance Portability and Accountability Act (HIPAA) or the Payment Card Industry Data Security Standard (PCI-DSS).

-Does your vendor encrypt data at rest and in transit?
+3. Your vendor should encrypt data at rest and in transit.
 This should be covered by SOC 2 compliance, but double-check your vendor offers data encryption both when information is at rest and in transit.

-Does your vendor leverage the best security available for API connectors?
-Check to make sure your vendor requests as little OAuth scopes as possible for SaaS applications (subject to SaaS provider support, of course).
-This also means your vendor should take an active role in staying up to date with the emerging security capabilities of business tool APIs (e.g. mirroring the support for hashed data currently offered by Google Ads and Facebook Ads).
+4. Your vendor should leverage the best security available for API connectors.
+Check to make sure your vendor requests as few OAuth scopes as possible for SaaS applications (subject to SaaS provider support, of course).
+This also means your vendor should take an active role in staying up to date with the emerging security capabilities of business tool APIs (e.g., mirroring the support for hashed data currently offered by Google Ads and Facebook Ads).